syahiramzar/mybloodindex_project/README.md

 3. Go into virtual environment by using this command: `source /venv/bin/activate`

-4. Intall Apache Airflow using pip command.
+4. Intall Apache Airflow using `pip install apache-airflow` command.

-5. Install libraries as listed in `requirements.txt`.
+5. Install python libraries as listed in `requirements.txt`.

+6. Use `cd airflow` and then `makedir "folder_name"` to create a new folder.

-6. Place all the project files in their corresponding directories.
+7. Place all the project files in their corresponding directories.

+8. Update `home/airflow/airflow.cfg` file to include DAGs in the newly created folder as in 6.

-7. Use these commands to run:
+9. Use these commands to run:

   * `nohup python blood_telebot.py &` - run telegram-bot 24/7 in the background.
-  * `airflow db init` - initialize airflow database
+  * `airflow db init` - initialize airflow database.
-  * `airflow webserver &` - run airflow webserver
+  * `airflow webserver &` - run airflow webserver.
-  * `nohup airflow scheduler` - run airflow scheduler
+  * `nohup airflow scheduler &` - run airflow scheduler in the background.

 7. Access Airflow through browser the using url: <ec2-public-ipv4-dns>:8080